-This course introduces students to the application of concepts and skills in caring for patients/clients with medical-surgical needs in the acute care setting across the lifespan.
+This course introduces students to the application of concepts and skills in caring for patients with medical-surgical needs in the acute care setting across the lifespan.
 Principles of communication, safety, and application of the nursing process, including accurate calculation, measurement, and administration of medications, will be included.
-Prerequisite: NURS 116, NURS 154, NURS 182 and NURS 192 with a minimum grade of C; and either NURS 102 with a minimum grade of C; or both NURS 173 and NURS 174 with a minimum grade of C.
+Prerequisite: NURS 102, NURS 116, NURS 154, NURS 192 with a minimum grade of C.

 This course introduces the student to intermediate knowledge of nursing practice.
-Health and Illness concepts included in this course are: Behavior, Cognition, Mood and Affect, Neuroprotection, Oxygenation, Perfusion, Stress and Coping, Thermoregulation, and Violence.
-All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
+Health and Illness concepts included in this course are: Neuroprotection, Oxygenation, Perfusion, and Thermoregulation.
+All concepts are applied to the care of individuals across the lifespan.